osammy13/simple_shell/README.md

-This Repository contains the scripts of a functional simple shell project, a joint project in the ALX low-level-programing by Idara Ekong and ODJOUOYE Fouad.
+This Repository contains the scripts of a functional simple shell project, a joint project in the ALX low-level-programing by Obidiaso Samuel and Tosin Omojola.
-Updated 16-11-2022
+Updated 20-12-2022